Collection Notices

 The Department may use your personal information to check whether we are complying with our obligations, manage complaints (but, for so long as we are providing the Service, only where the complainant has consented to the release of their personal information to the Department), exercise its rights under its contract with us, and take over responsibility for providing the Service and Website (see the Privacy Policy for more details about how the Department will handle personal information it receives).

-Your personal information will be used to send you communications in connection with the provision of Guided Support that we consider appropriate (for example, session reminders, system notifications and safety‑related alerts).
+Your personal information will be used to send you communications in connection with the provision of Self-Guided Support and/or Guided Support that we consider appropriate (for example, session reminders, system notifications and safety‑related alerts).
 We will only send other communications in connection with the Service (for example, newsletters or service updates) where you have explicitly opted in, and you can opt out of these communications at any time.

 What happens if you do not provide your personal information?